- Hi Sam, we had a fabulous time!

 - Anne C., Ashland, VA

 - Dear Sam and Barbara:

 I want to thank both of you for the valuable information that you supplied us for our trip to St. Martin/St. Maarten.
 We loved our time there, but we especially liked the French side.

 As to our trip, we found all those we met to be helpful and friendly.
 The beaches are beautiful and the water was a perfect temperature.
 The food was wonderful.
-The only downside was the roads.
-They are the worst we have seen on the islands.
 We managed though to thoroughly tour the island and see all of the beautiful sites.